 Protecting your personal information and Medicare number is the best way to fight Medicare fraud and abuse, so be sure to actively keep this information safe.

 In the unfortunate case that someone becomes a victim of Medicare fraud, they can report fraudulent behavior to Medicare.
 Before contacting Medicare, have the following information on hand:

 - The provider’s information, which includes their name, phone number, address, and type of practice

-- The item or service that was billed incorrectly and the date that the service or item were provided
+- The item or service that was billed incorrectly and the date the service or item was provided

 - The amount charged and approved to Medicare

 - The date on your Medicare Summary notice

 - Reasons why you think it is a false billing

 Anyone can call 1-800-MEDICARE (1-800-633-4227) to report Medicare fraud 24 hours a day, seven days a week.